oceanbase/ob-samples/README.md

 Note that it is necessary to choose a `Large` class workspace for OceanBase, otherwise the database may fail to deploy due to insufficient disk space.

 Once open the workspace, Gitpod will Automatically deploy a standalone OceanBase server.
-Please wait until it shows `OceanBase server boot success!` on the terminal, then you can try it with our examples referencing [examples/README.md](examples/README.md).
+Please wait until it shows "OceanBase server boot success!" on the terminal, then you can try it with our examples referencing [examples/README.md](examples/README.md).

 ## Contribution